-Whoever I am, wherever I come from and whatever my personality, I’m not interested in being viewed and treated like everyone else and no one in particular.
-This is precisely the mood among modern travellers worldwide.
-I’ve previously referred to 2016 as the Year of the Experience – the evolution of travel has brought us to this point where every aspect of the Travel Buyer Journey has to factor in the travel consumer’s experience.
-Sure we care about our clients, but how we show it is becoming increasingly significant – it’s in the bottom line and in the profit margin.
+Whoever I am and wherever I come from, I don’t want to be viewed and treated like everyone else and no one in particular.
+This is the mood among modern travellers worldwide.
+We’ve identified 2016 as the Year of the Experience – at this point, every aspect of the travel buyer journey becomes the consumer experience.
+Sure you care about your clients, but how you show it is increasingly significant – to the bottom line and the profit margin.

-According to ASATA President, Vanya Lessing, the conversation for travel professionals has to revolve around why people travel in order to gain an understanding of the traveller’s pain points.
+According to ASATA President, Vanya Lessing, the conversation for travel professionals must revolve around why people travel in order to understand travellers’ pain points.

-…they expect their travel agent to know their personal travel preferences and to use their knowledge of travel products and relationships with travel suppliers to cater for their personal preferences.
+…they expect their travel agent to know their personal travel preferences & to use their knowledge of travel products & relationships with travel suppliers to cater for their personal preferences.

-Your website should be capable, along with a solid CRM (Customer Relationship Management) system in place, of yielding that big data for you to strategise with.
+Your website should be capable of yielding that big data to help you strategise, along with a solid CRM (Customer Relationship Management) system in place.

-The most modern…websites today emphasise…storytelling, more nuanced content for different consumer profiles, mobile-first modular design, and full-width photos and videos with a strong human voice.
+The most modern websites today emphasise storytelling, more nuanced content for different consumer profiles, mobile-first modular design, full-width photos & videos with a strong human voice.

-Just a fancy way of saying: remember the traveller’s purchasing experience!
-Start with a visually engaging presentation, measure the interaction on your various digital sites and make the necessary adjustments according to your findings.
-It should be a work in progress and a labour of love.
+In other words, remember the traveller’s purchasing experience!
+Start with a visually-engaging presentation, measure interactions with your various digital sites and make the necessary adjustments according to your findings.
+Make it a work in progress and a labour of love.

 The laid-back Resort Lover needs all conveniences available within close reach.
-Their primary interest is relaxing in comfort and luxury.
-They prize good service, full complement of facilities and amenities, good dining options in close proximity, that sort of thing.
-Definitely no hassles required.
+Their primary interests are relaxation, comfort and luxury.
+They prize good service, all-inclusive facilities and amenities, good dining options in close proximity, and definitely no hassles.

-Off-the-beaten-track Nature Lovers need to immerse themselves in the great outdoors, preferably away from crowded, noisy cities.
-For them interacting with nature, no matter where, is a spiritual experience.
-They’re not terribly fond of indifference to the environment and may even like to get involved in local conservation projects.
+Off-the-beaten-track Nature Lovers need an immersion in the great outdoors, away from city crowds and noise.
+Interacting with nature, no matter where, is a spiritual experience for them.
+They value the environment and may like to get involved in local conservation projects.
 A hike here, a horse-ride there and they’re happy campers.

 The Culture Lover has a healthy curiosity about the way other people live.
 They want to observe, participate and learn about the customs, culture, and history of their destination.
 Bring them to historic sites, to mingle with the locals and attend cultural events or festivals.
-The souvenirs they take home take pride of place and they’re keen to share what they learned with friends and relatives.
+Their souvenirs take pride of place back home and they’re keen to share what they learned with friends and relatives.

-The thrill-seeking Party Lover is an adventurist who wants to be where the action is, nowhere too quiet or laid-back.
-They’re keen to go sightseeing and do excursions with other travellers.
-They’re open to new experiences and making new friends along the way.
-They define fun, fun defines them.
+The thrill-seeking Party Lover wants to be where the action is, nowhere too quiet or laid-back.
+As adventurists, they’re keen to go sightseeing and do excursions with other travellers.
+Open to new experiences and making new friends along the way, they define fun; fun defines them.

 - Australasians want memorable moments